Fiction

 I Know You’re There.
 Somewhere.

-We were hiking in a dense wood when a sudden rainstorm blew up.
-We ran for shelter and came upon an old abandoned house.
-A mansion, really, that must have once been beautiful.
-“How lucky is that?” you said and bounded onto the porch.
-I nearly fell through the rotten boards, but you caught my […]
+We were hiking in dense woods when a sudden rainstorm blew up.
+We ran, looking for shelter, and came upon an old, abandoned house—a mansion, really, that must have once been beautiful.

 admin@darkharborpress.com Read More →